 The problem with most ads does not coincide with the customer’s need, over 90% of ads.
 Regular ads sell only to one or two percent of potential customers.
 Imagine you saw a dry cleaning ad in the newspaper.
 But your suit is clean.
 Do you remember the name and coordinates of this company?
 What are the chances that when your suit gets dirty, you will go to this particular dry-cleaner?

 Two-step advertising solves this problem.
 Instead of advertising dry cleaning services, promote the educational course “9 Practical Lessons on D&G Suit Care” and provide this information in exchange for the contacts of a potential client.
 Then you will be the only company that will be in touch with the client at a crucial moment when their suit requires cleaning.

 7. Forget about the design, until you have the text ready!

 No matter where you place your advertisements – in newspapers, in magazines, on TV, on the Internet – do not let designers dictate what to do and what not.
 This issue is particularly acute when creating websites and advertising in print media.
-Text really sells, not design.
+The text sells, not design.
 And until you have a well-articulated marketing message for your target audience in text form – do not think about design.

 The purpose of the design is to draw the reader’s attention to the selling element — the text.

-Yes, IKEA advertises towels at production cost, but earns well on bedside tables sold at high margins.
+Yes, IKEA advertises towels at production cost but earns well on bedside tables sold at high margins.

 When you buy a printer, you make almost no profit for the printer manufacturer.
 But when you buy cartridges – they bathe in your money.
-Microsoft sells XBox at a loss of over one hundred dollars, but the games are sold way above the initial cost mark.
+Microsoft sells Xbox at a loss of over one hundred dollars, but the games are sold way above the initial cost mark.
 McDonald’s advertises hamburgers almost at production cost, but every time you buy it, they offer you Coca-Cola, french fries and other high margin products.

 Use some creativity.